Alice laughed. “There’s no use trying," she said: “one CAN’T believe impossible things.”

 (I’d never heard of this book before.
 Maybe I should check it out?)

 Of course, this conflates rejection of the Bible as literal truth with total rejection of God.
-As far as the Museum is concerned, the two are the same.
-Even if you’re Christian, you’re not Christian enough.

 Beyond that door is the result of our abandonment of Scripture.
 Our sin looks like a dark alley, apparently.
 This is meant to show us how bad we’ve made everything, and I guess a dark city alley is every parent’s worst nightmare.

 In truth, it looks like a cool stage set for a modern version of “West Side Story.”